vrp97/DevOpsTest/JenkinsHelm/README.md

-# Jenkins chart on Minikubw
+# Jenkins chart on Minikube

 Here you will find the instruction for getting public helm chart to Deploy jenkins chart on Minikube.